Head Start

 Statutory formula is not applicable to this assistance listing.

 Matching is mandatory.
 20%.
-Grantees are required to meet a 20% non-federal share match requirement under section 640(b) of the Head Start Act.
+Recipients are required to meet a 20% non-federal share match requirement under section 640(b) of the Head Start Act.
 However, programs can request to waive the non-federal share match, if necessary.

 MOE requirements are not applicable to this assistance listing.